smeetinc/alx-low_level_programming/0x00-hello_world/README.md

 Task 3 - script that compiles a C file and creates an executable named cisfun.
-Task 4 - program to print some words using puts function Task 5 - program to print some word using printf function
+Task 4 - program to print some words using puts function Task 5 - program to print some word using printf function Task 6 - C program that prints the size of various types on the computer it is compiled and run on.